Ages 35-40, First Years Overseas

 I wasn't suffering or starving or anything like that.
 People generally don't starve in Thailand.
 If I had no ambitions in this world except to support myself and my family, then I could have started a beach front restaurant or tourism business like a lot of other expats.
 I was happy at times.
 Where else can you drive the short distance to the beach and get a hotel right in front with a nice view for $10 per night?
 Or the mountains?
 For long hauls, air conditioned buses go there for $10 and local transport is pocket change.
 I could understand why so many people live in Thailand teaching English for less than $1000 per month and are happy.
 However, I was not interested in being a teacher, either.

-The difference was my frustrations -- what was required to make progress towards saving humanity.
-Already, I had stopped mailing books for free to VIPs around the world (whenever I could find their addresses), which cost more than $10 per book in shipping.
+Already, I had cut back on mailing books for free to VIPs around the world (whenever I could find their addresses), which cost more than $10 per book in shipping.

 I also learned what it must be like to be an immigrant to a foreign country.
-My spoken Thai language skills were sufficient for social things, but insufficient for reading (it's a different script) or doing serious business at that time.
-Living in a province with no other foreigners around me was quite an existence.
-My wife's family was half Chinese immigrant, so they knew a little of what it's like.
+My spoken Thai language skills were sufficient for social things, but insufficient for reading (it's a different script) or doing serious business with purely Thai companies.
+Living in a village in a province with no other foreigners around me and very basic accommodation was a new experience for me.
+My wife's family was half Chinese immigrant, but a later generation, so they already knew a little of what it's like.

-In previous years, I had helped other expats arriving in Thailand and had written a few web pages about it, and so I had the idea to put together a guide to living and working in Thailand.
+I wanted to advertise other services on the internet.
+In previous years, I had helped other expats arriving in Thailand to work for companies, whereby I had helped them find a place to rent (sometimes getting a small commission from the landlord), set up a bank account, and general orientation to Bangkok.
+I had written some web pages on various topics about moving to Thailand to live and work, and so I had the idea to put together a website guide to living and working in Thailand.
 I thought by turning that into a business, I could meet expat business people and investors coming to Thailand who might hire me to help them get established.
 In 1999, I collected these things I'd written before, and I started to fill in the gaps.
 It was just one of several business ideas I was developing, but as this Thailand guide project developed, it got significant inquiries.

 Shortly after the millennium turnover, I got the domain ThailandGuru.com and immediately launched my guide.
 (People had referred to me as "the Thailand guru" before, long story.)